 Find out how the CMI Meeting Stakeholder & Quality Needs course could benefit you.

 Watch the webinar recording to find out more!

 Use multiple methods

 Most messages need to be communicated in more than one way, or through more than one medium.
-If you’ve spoken to your team, follow up with an email containing the key points for reference and clarity.
+If you’ve spoken to your team or supply chain, follow up with an email containing the key points for reference and clarity.

 If you’ve sent an email or a memo, follow it up with a conversation.
 If you’re talking at a meeting, supplement your spoken words with images and activity, so that recipients are encouraged to process the meaning in a number of ways.

 Participation aids understanding.
 If you want buy-in, leave room for the audience to input and shape the communication or decision so as to manage internal expectations.

 Check understanding by asking open questions, and really listening to the feedback you get, and see how it lines with managing your internal customer.
 Watch body language to understand the spirit in which the message is being received.

 Food for thought

 Before you communicate, think about this: What effect do you want it to have?
+Who are the stakeholders?
 How do you want the audience or recipient to feel?
 How will this help and develop my team?
 How will you judge whether that is what’s happening, so you can adapt and steer?